stoicsapien1/DSMP-2.0/README.md

-# Learning OOPS from DSMP 2.0 by CampusX
+# Learning from DSMP 2.0 by CampusX

 I am learning Advanced Python, ML Algos from  Data Science Mentorship Program (DSMP) 2.0 by CampusX.
 This program offers a detailed curriculum covering Python, OOPS concepts, and practical data science skills.